ashNotKetchup/ashnotketchup.github.io/src/content/about/CV.md

 Research Assistant, [Goldsmiths Mocap Streamer](https://www.mocapstreamer.live/) (AHRC)  `2021-2023`
 - Developed software to support streaming of motion capture data
 - Investigated the impacts and potentials of telematic dance performance with a number of ethnography techniques (workshop, observation and interview)
-- Body sonification and interactive sound design for an [artistic intervention](https://www.mocapstreamer.live/figural-bodies) in accessiblity of metaverse technologies,
+- Body sonification and interactive sound design for an [artistic intervention](https://www.mocapstreamer.live/figural-bodies) in accessiblity of metaverse technologies
 - Contributed to publications (Pending Review for DIS 2024), presented at Being Human festival (performance) and SXSW (performance and panel)

 Research Assistantship – AI and Music, University of Oxford `Summer 2021`